Friday, 21 December 2012

 It's taking part in a group of 8 to form a fluid beautiful rhythm of a Scottish country dance.

-It's dancing on the beach on my wedding day to a steel drum band
+It's dancing on the beach to a steel drum band

 It's watching my 9 year old son busting his moves to so many different styles of music with a facial expression which just shouts he knows how cool he looks